Z-Filters is a technique for listening to what millions of people are talking about.

 Supreme Court Justice Potter Stewart said of obscenity: “I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description; and perhaps I could never succeed in intelligibly doing so.
 But I know it when I see it.”

-Before looking at how it works, let’s look first at the strengths and weaknesses of NLP and relative frequency analysis (trending) and where they run into limits in identifying new subjects in a text stream such as Twitter.
+Before looking at how Z-Filters works, let’s look first at the strengths and weaknesses of NLP and relative frequency analysis (trending) and where they run into limits in identifying new subjects in a text stream such as Twitter.

 Natural Language Processing (NLP)

-NLP techniques are strongest in identifying and classifying Tweets relating to subjects that we know exist apriori.
+NLP techniques are strongest in identifying and classifying Tweets relating to subjects that we know exist a-priori.
 If you had to sum up what it’s about in one word, it would be “recognition.”
-This doesn’t mean just grepping for keywords, although regular expression matching is an important tool.
+This doesn’t mean simply grepping for keywords, although regular expression matching is an important tool.
 In a typical NLP approach, the Tweet stream would be filtered using regular expressions and other tools to search for potentially interesting content, after which semantic analysis can be applied to the reduced result.
 With the semantics of the Tweets understood, the stream can be iteratively reprocessed to identify and classify still more related content that may not even use the keywords that flagged the Tweets for the first cut.

 It isn’t just about keywords.
 With enough processing power, time and storage, you can take this basic approach to another level, because you can accumulate a body of data on word associations, phrases, etc. over time, which lets you compare usage at the moment to the usage that is statistically expected.
 Sudden anomalies in the typical pattern of word association can be treated as potential subjects to be analyzed further.
 Moreover, each Tweet comes packaged with a variable but extensive glob of metadata.
 For instance, seemingly minor blips in the association of clusters of words, which may not rise above the level of noise across the entire firehose may be startling when the surplus occurrences are clustered around some particular geographical location.
 Many of the other data points can be considered as well, including networks of followers, individual Tweeting histories, the origin of the Tweet, etc.